 Date of our travel: April 2014

-More details on our travel budget:
+More details on our travel budget blog post below:

-Climate in Indonesia: When to go?
+Climate in Indonesia: When should you travel to Indonesia?

 Indonesia is a very large country and therefore the climate can vary between different regions.
 However, the country's tropical climate also means that there is a so-called "dry" season as well as a "rainy" season.